RStudio Package Manager supports multiple database options. Currently, the supported databases are SQLite and PostgreSQL.

 PostgreSQL is an available database provider which is more powerful and performant than SQLite.

-You must provide your own Postgres server which will likely be a separate server from your RStudio Package Manager server (but not required).
+You must provide your own PostgreSQL server which will likely be a separate server from your RStudio Package Manager server (but not required).
 We currently support any 9.x, 10.x, or 11.x version greater than or equal to 9.5.
-Your Postgres server does not have to be dedicated to RStudio Package Manager, but it must have its own dedicated database.
+Your PostgreSQL server does not have to be dedicated to RStudio Package Manager, but it must have its own dedicated database.

 The user credentials can be included in the